norcams/docs-enduser/docs/faq.rst

 such as security groups and volumes are not transferred with the snapshot, and must be reconstructed in the new project.

-In order to transfer a snapshot between projectA and projectB, simply follow these steps:
+In order to transfer a workload between projectA and projectB, simply follow these steps:

 #.
 Take a snapshot of the instance in projectA as descibed here: